pileupbuster/pileupbuster.github.io/STATUS_PAGE.md

-# Status Page with Screenshot Functionality
+# Status Page with System Status and Screenshot Functionality

 ## Overview

-The Pileup Buster API now includes a `/status` endpoint that generates a static HTML page displaying a screenshot of the frontend application along with a clickable link back to the frontend.
+The Pileup Buster API includes a `/status` endpoint that generates a static HTML page displaying:
+- Current system status (ACTIVE/INACTIVE) with clear visual indicators
+- Optional screenshot of the frontend application
+- Clickable link back to the frontend with status indication
+- Timestamp information

 ## Usage